How Do You Know When A Japanese Maple Needs Water?

 The first symptoms of overwatering and root rot are yellowing of the leaves.
 Also, signs of excessive moisture are brown spots on the leaves.

-To avoid all of this, only water the Japanese Maple when the soil is more than 1 inch dry.
+To avoid this, only water the Japanese Maple when the soil is more than 1 inch dry.
 Avoid watering in rainy weather.

-Also, do not use an automatic irrigation system, even if it is equipped with an air moisture sensor.
+Also, do not use an automatic irrigation system, even if equipped with an air moisture sensor.
 The air humidity can drop quickly while the soil can remain moist for a long time.

-It is also not recommended to plant water-loving plants under the Japanese Maple, such as Petunias.
+Planting water-loving plants under the Japanese Maple, such as Petunias, is also not recommended.
 These flowers need a lot of water, which is unnecessary for the maple.

 Lack of water